syncfusion-content/javascript-docs/js/Chart/Technical-Indicators.md

 The following screenshot displays the Simple Moving Average Indicator.

-{% include image.html url="/js/Chart/Technical-Indicators_images/Technical-Indicators_img8.png" Caption="Simple Moving Average Indicator"%}
+{% include image.html url="/js/Chart/Technical-Indicators_images/Technical-Indicators_img8.png" %}

 ## Stochastic Technical Indicator

 Stochastic technical indicator is one of the most common indicators used in technical analysis.
 The indicators render four lines namely upper line, lower line, stochastic line and signal line.
 Upper line always render at value 80 and lower line is render at value 20.
 Stochastic and Signal Lines are calculated based on stochastic formulas.
 You can also customize the width and color of the all lines.

-{% include image.html url="/js/Chart/Technical-Indicators_images/Technical-Indicators_img9.png" Caption="Stochastic technical indicator"%}
+{% include image.html url="/js/Chart/Technical-Indicators_images/Technical-Indicators_img9.png" %}

 {% highlight js %}